 Becoming a supplier

-If you are a sole supplier or any size business and you are interested in doing business with us, you can find our open tenders on YORtender.
-You need to register first.
+We compete our contracts through the YORtender online portal.
+If you are a sole supplier or any size business and you are interested in doing business with us, you can bid on our open tenders on YORtender.

 There will be a deadline date by which you will need to submit your tender.
 During this time you will have the opportunity to ask any questions you may have using YORtender.